SPP gets nod from FERC on reformed procedures

 The SPP anticipates that the reformed procedures would help it process the 255 or so pending interconnection requests covering 57,000 megawatts (MW) of power generation.
 The SPP would be the third independent system operator to reform its interconnection process.
 The independent transmission system operators for California and the Midwest reformed their interconnection processes in 2008.

-In order to initiate the process for interconnection request, an IC has to submit a complete request that includes a completed request form, proof of site control, and a deposit of $10,000.
+In order to initiate the process for an generator interconnection request, an IC has to submit a complete request that includes a completed request form, proof of site control, and a deposit of $10,000.
 The SPP requires wind generators to demonstrate sufficient site control with the availability of 30 acres per MW, although this condition can be modified depending on the specific turbine layout.
 An IC entering DISIS or PISIS must demonstrate site control in the form of specific real estate rights, but cannot get by with a deposit in place of site control.
 Inability to complete any of the requirements would require the IC to withdraw its request, although the IC would be provided with sufficient time to satisfy all three conditions and modify its request.

 In order to enter the DISIS queue, the IC must satisfy the following conditions: